Duration of the MPhil is 18 months to 2 years full time equivalent. Candidates must successfully complete a 6 month probation period.

 The time spent in the MPhil degree will be credited toward the PhD.

 Candidature in the MPhil is governed by the policies and regulations in place at the date of initial enrolment.
-If, at a later date, a candidate chooses to upgrade to a PhD, the policies and regulations in place at the date of upgrade to the PhD will govern the remainder of the candidature.
+If, at a later date, a candidate chooses to upgrade to a PhD, the policies and regulations in place at the date of initial enrolment in the PhD will govern the remainder of the candidature.

 Further enquiries and information